-We also extend our gratitude to the following partners, which have played a key role in the testing and finalisation of the materials:

-PLAN Philippines, Haiti Red Cross, Guatemala Red Cross and Iranian Red Crescent.
+We also extend our gratitude to the following partners, who have played a key role in the testing and finalisation of the materials: Haiti Red Cross, Guatemala Red Cross, Wetlands International Guatemala, CARE Guatemala and Iranian Red Crescent.

 All Y-Adapt materials are licensed with Creative Commons Attribution: NonCommercial-ShareAlike 4.0 international License.